-When individual Continuing Education classes are cancelled, the decision will be made with the approval of the Continuing Education director or division dean.
-If an individual class is cancelled, the instructor or member of the Continuing Education Division will notify students.
+When individual Continuing Education classes are canceled, the decision will be made with the approval of the Continuing Education director or division dean.
+If an individual class is canceled, the instructor or member of the Continuing Education Division will notify students.
 Makeup or rescheduling of individual classes or programs will require the approval of the Continuing Education director or division dean.

 - Daytime programs and services: A decision will be made and announced by 5 a.m.

 - Evening programs and services: A decision will be made and announced by 4 p.m.